Dr Niall KerrTitle

-I'm an interdisciplinary energy researcher with a background in social and political science, and economics.
-I currently work as the Research Fellow on the 'Energy Policy Effectiveness' project, developing a dedicated method for Scottish energy policy assessment based on systematic evidence review methods.
+I am an interdisciplinary energy researcher with a background in social and political science, and economics.
+I currently works as the Research Fellow on the 'Energy Policy Effectiveness' project at the University of Edinburgh and the ClimateXChange research agency, carrying out systematic evidence reviews on questions relevant to Scottish energy policy.

 Climate change and energy policy Built environment Policy effectiveness Cognitive dissonance

-My most recent research (PhD) has considered some of the social and political aspects of efforts to energy efficiently retrofit existing buildings.
+My previous research has considered some of the social and political aspects of efforts to energy efficiently retrofit existing buildings.
 I have considered the different political rationales for energy efficiency policy in different countries, the different narratives of home energy renovators and the overall public and private investment cases for energy efficiency (see publications).
 See Publications

 I am a purposefully interdisciplinary researcher, generally interested in the political, social and economic aspects of transition to a more sustainable society.